-Miss L Travis, Head of English
+Miss Travis, Head of English

-What we study in Years 7 and 8
+English in Year 7 and Year 8

 We use a thematic approach in Key Stage 3.
 Over the two years, students read a variety of texts: biography, autobiography, newspapers reports, blogs and reviews, both fiction and non-fiction.
 Students also develop their writing skills as they learn how to adapt their writing for different purposes and audiences.
 In addition there is a focus on speaking and listening in order to help students become confident and effective communicators.